SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

-This function can calculate the value of a plain number by returning the associated value, but to calculate the value of an addition or multiplication, it first calculates the values on the lift and right hand sides, and then adds or multiplies them.
+This function can calculate the value of a plain number by returning the associated value, but to calculate the value of an addition or multiplication, it first calculates the values of the left and right hand side, and then adds or multiplies them.